Today's Tuesday • 12 mins read

 They trick you into thinking your other friends have “secret dark motives” against you when they really do not.

-They compare your appearance and achievements to others to make you feel bad.
+They compare your appearance and achievements to those of others to make you feel bad.

 And tell you you are “out of their league” and not good enough to be friends with them.